Writer & Photographer Friends

 Professional photographer Katie takes photos with a difference.
 Her unique skills are in producing emotionally connected imagery.
 Katie was a finalist in the 2013 National Photographic Portrait Prize.
 Katie has done an extensive series of eco photos for Our Planet Travel, in a joint project titled “Life on the Green Road”.
 Katie has just returned from an extended family campervan journey around Australia and has now re-established her photography business based at Mt Nebo, near Brisbane: www.embellysh.com.au

 As a journalist with an international tourism management degree, Lina has worked and volunteered in many countries; including for the United Nations World Tourism Organisation in Spain.
 She now offers her skills to Our Planet Travel on a regular basis – which we are very grateful for.
-Lina also assists with our social media activities.
+Lina currently works for Ecotourism Australia.

 Trained in Australia as an environmental scientist, Bruce was seduced by a chance to tour lead through China and Tibet.
 Fifteen years later he still lives in Asia, photographing and researching travel destinations, promoting environmental education through cultural immersion, and writing for travel magazines.
 His photo essays are always stunning, with a real eye for unique images.
 He also operates a travel business Bikeaways, offering guided cycling tours in China and Japan: www.bikeaways.com